voltmaister/collection-tracker/README.md

   !col boss good name
   ```

-- **Aliases for bosses and minigames:**
+~~- **Aliases for bosses and minigames:**
   Alias support is coming in the next update.
 Until then, please use the full name of the boss or minigame with underscores between words.
-For example:
+For example:~~

   ```
   !col fishing_trawler
   ```

-Let me know if you'd like to style this for a specific platform (e.g., GitHub, Discord bot docs).